 9:30 AM - 12 PM

 Planning meals can be tiring, but it doesn’t have to be!
-We’ve partnered up with Kid’s Kitchen to make lunchtime easy.
+We’ve partnered up with Kid’s Kitchen & Healthy Kidz to make lunchtime easy.
 Just choose a meal plan option after you register for camp and we’ll take care of the rest for you.
 We have regular, vegetarian, and halal meal plan options available!

 Have a busy schedule?
 Start and/or end your camper’s day with fun and friendly staff in before and aftercare.
-Before-care is available from 8:00 a.m. to 9:00 a.m. and after-care is available from 4:00 p.m. to 6:00 p.m.
+Before-care is available from 8:00 a.m. to 9:00 a.m. and after-care is available from 4:00 p.m. to 6:00 p.m (4:00 p.m to 5:00 p.m. at The Markham Museum).

 (289) 819-0178